GameServerManagers/LinuxGSM-Docs/Boot-Startup.md

 # Running on Boot
-To run a server on boot, two ways are available.
-We advise you to use the monitor function
+To run a server on boot, at least two ways are available.
+We advise you to use the monitor function.

 ## Using monitor